Android 7.0 Nougat’s Status Update For Samsung Galaxy S7, S7 Edge, S6, S6 Edge & Moto G4 Play

 In addition to the Nougat OS, the latest firmware build also carries improvements in the phone’s performance, system upgrade, and app installation processes.
 Android security fixes are also included in the software upgrade.

-Meanwhile, US Cellular, a network carrier in the United States has finally pushed out the Android 7.0 Nougat OS for its Samsung Galaxy S7 and S7 Edge units.
+Meanwhile, US Cellular, a network carrier in the United States, has finally pushed out the Android 7.0 Nougat OS for its Samsung Galaxy S7 and S7 Edge units.
 The firmware is 1.5GB-hefty so make sure to have enough memory storage remaining on the phone.
-Also, since it is accessible via over-the-air or OTA update, a reliable Wi-fi connection is required to download the files smoothly.
+Also, since it is accessible via over-the-air or OTA update, a reliable wi-fi connection is required to download the files smoothly.
 Samsung Galaxy S7 on Cellular should receive the firmware with build number G930R4TYU4BQC5 while the S7 Edge units are getting the G935R4TYU4BQC5 update, Sam Mobile reported.
 Upon the installation of the firmware, these variants of the S7 and S7 Edge should also have an improved Android security with the April 1, 2017 patch.

 Other Android smartphones are still waiting for their Nougat treatment.
-For example, the Moto G4 Play, which is still running on Marshmallow haven’t gotten the Android OS yet even though the two other G4 variants released last year – the Moto G4 and Moto G4 Plus – are now enjoying the sweet taste of the Nougat flavor.
+For example, the Moto G4 Play, which is still running on Marshmallow hasn’t gotten the Android OS yet even though the two other G4 variants released last year – the Moto G4 and Moto G4 Plus – are now enjoying the sweet taste of the Nougat flavor.
 But fret not for those wishing badly for a Nougat OS update for the G4 Play as the Lenovo-owned Motorola confirmed that the new Android iteration will arrive for the 2015 Moto phone.
 As for the release schedule, Android Authority’s report cited this statement from a Lenovo spokesperson.

 “Consumers will start to see Android Nougat on Moto G4 Play in June.”